 NEC MultiSync P242W full review

 Functional PC monitors can be found for less than £100, and only a little more than that will even buy you a usable IPS panel.
 But if you need decent build quality, great images and less challenging overall usability, you'll need to turn to a monitor specialist like the Nippon Electric Company – better known as just NEC.
-See also: Group test: what's the best display?

 The display division of the Japanese corporation has built a reputation for high-grade displays used in industry, medical applications – and of course by design and video professionals.
 The NEC MultiSync P242W is a mid-range 24-inch monitor that's equipped for graphic design, CAD and similar industries that demand a robust and dependable high-performance display.
 It will also appeal to anyone who prizes quality and performance above fashion or the lowest price.

 While some high-end monitors are pushing up the pixel count to achieve Retina-class resolution, the MultiSync P242W sticks with the familiar full-HD specification – but extended vertically to provide 1920 x 1200 pixels rather than the more letterboxed 1920 x 1080.

 The 16:10 aspect ratio that results from these pixel dimensions means substantially more screen space and it's particularly useful for any work that requires reading down the screen, as less scrolling is required.
 Regular 16:9 video still works well, with just an extra thin black band top and bottom of the screen.